 3 | Optimizing Online Suggestions for Increased Satisfaction

 Whether in-store or online, anticipating a shopper’s needs and suggesting a solution in real-time is an optimal way to encourage omni-channel customer experiences.
 This is particularly true in the case of retail inventory; for instance, when online inventory is low compared to what’s stocked in-store, or when in-store selection is limited compared to online options, customers should be made aware in order to ensure satisfaction—and, ultimately, an omni-channel transaction.

 EXAMPLE: “José: This jacket is available in your size on our website.
 Click here to shop now!”

 By leveraging continuous customer data to engage shoppers with consistently helpful and relevant content—regardless of their current channel—retailers can rapidly enable omni-channel customer experience strategies that drive ongoing satisfaction and sales.

-Enable an omni-channel customer experience with ZineOne’s AI-powered Customer Engagement Hub, and learn more about how ZineOne’s CEH rapidly creates streamlined customer engagement that transcends channel.
+Enable an omni-channel customer experience with ZineOne’s AI-powered Intelligent Customer Engagement, ICE, and learn more about how ZineOne’s ICE platform rapidly creates streamlined customer engagement that transcends channel.